silentorb/web-dev-guidelines/web-stack.md

 ## Back End

 * NestJS
+  * NestJS is over-engineered and conflicts with standard Node.js best practices, so use it cautiously
 * PostgreSQL
 * Basic REST
   * Don't worry about being 100% RESTful
   * 100% RESTful isn't practical
   * Most web APIs use a common subset of REST
 * TypeORM
+  * Similar to NestJS but to a lesser degree, TypeORM is over-engineered so use it cautiously
 * Jest

 ## Dev Ops